Glenn Howerton: Career

 His next major television role came in 2018 on the NBC single-camera comedy created by Mike O'Brien, A.P.
-Bio (2018–2021), where he played Jack Griffin, an arrogant Harvard philosophy professor whose fall from grace had forced him to get a job teaching biology to high school students in his hometown of Toledo while plotting to exact revenge on his nemesis and restore his career.
+Bio (2018–2021), where he played Jack Griffin, an arrogant Harvard philosophy professor whose fall from grace forced him to get a job teaching biology to high school students in his hometown of Toledo, while plotting to exact revenge on his nemesis and restore his career.
 The show ran for two seasons on NBC before it was cancelled and then picked up by Peacock, NBC's streaming service, where it ran for another two seasons.
 In December 2021, it was cancelled for good.

 In October 2022, it was announced that he would be voicing Fred Jones on the upcoming HBO Max animated series Velma.

-Starting in November 2021, Day, Mac and Howerton launched The Always Sunny Podcast, a weekly show loosely based on the rewatch format of podcasting, which had grown in popularity in recent years, to coincide with the release of the record-breaking season 15 of It's Always Sunny in Philadelphia.
-In June 2022, they released Four Walls Whiskey with all proceeds from the 15-year single-malt Irish whiskey going towards supporting the Pennsylvania hospitality industry which was badly hit by the pandemic.
+Starting in November 2021, Day, McElhenney, and Howerton launched The Always Sunny Podcast, a weekly show loosely based on the rewatch format of podcasting, which had grown in popularity in recent years, to coincide with the release of the record-breaking 15th season of It's Always Sunny.

+In June 2022, they released Four Walls Whiskey, with all proceeds from the 15-year single-malt Irish whiskey going toward supporting the Pennsylvania hospitality industry, which was badly hit by the pandemic.

-In August 2022, it was announced that Howerton would be co-starring with Jay Baruchel in a Canadian biopic directed by Matt Johnson on the rise and fall of BlackBerry as one of its co-founders.
+In August 2022, it was announced that Howerton would be co-starring with Jay Baruchel in a Canadian biopic directed by Matt Johnson on the rise and fall of BlackBerry, portraying one of its co-founders.
 The film BlackBerry (2023) premiered in competition at Berlinale 2023 on February 17 to positive reviews from critics, with Howerton's performance as Jim Balsillie being especially well received.

 In 2025, he played Ethan Corbin III on the Netflix dark comedy limited series Sirens.
+That same year, he also guest starred as his It's Always Sunny character, Dennis Reynolds, in the ABC sitcom Abbott Elementary during a cross-over event.

 Personal life

-Howerton dated actress Morena Baccarin when they were at Juilliard together.
+Howerton dated actress Morena Baccarin while they were both attending Juilliard.

-Howerton married actress Jill Latiano on September 5, 2009, following an engagement that lasted for over a year.
+He married actress Jill Latiano on September 5, 2009, following an engagement that lasted for over a year.
 They have two sons together, the first born in 2011 and the second born in 2014.

 Howerton was diagnosed with ADHD in 2023.
-He has said that he follows a vegan diet "about 95% of the time".